dpengineering/Azure-Maze-5.0/README.md

 ## Azure Kinect on Linux ##
 As most Microsoft documentation is windows based, Linux usage will be documented as thoroughly as possible for future use.
 In general, follow instructions in the Microsoft documentation.

 To launch the Azure Kinect Viewer, run `k4aviewer` in the command line.

-Joints: x,y,z, measured in mm from the lens of the camera.
+A window will pop up from the terminal.
+Hit 'start' to verify that the camera is working.

 ## How to Run ##

-TODO
+To start the project, clone this repo or download directly.